 Whistleblowing policy and process

-- ensure that you receive a response to your concerns and that you are aware of how to pursue them if they are not satisfied;
+- ensure that you receive a response to your concerns and that you are aware of how to pursue them if you are not satisfied

 - reassure you that, as a "whistleblower", you will be protected from possible reprisals or victimisation if you have a reasonable belief that you have raised any concerns in good faith.

 Read our full whistleblowing policy and find out how a complaint is dealt with.

 If you are concerned that this organisation or an individual (officer or elected member) might be acting illegally, unethically or putting people at risk of harm or injury tell us by completing the form.

 Anyone who is not covered by the whistleblowing policy (for example local residents and members of the public) wishing to raise concerns should use the appropriate section of the report it page or complete a general complaint form.

 If you wish to complain that the Mayor, a councillor or a co-opted member has failed to comply with the Code of Conduct for Members, please complete the conduct complaint form.